dems03/myMediaAppbyRose/README.md

-# myMediaAppbyRose

-Media App by Rose
+# Media App by Rose

 This version contains all the requirements in the coding challenge as follows: